LiuYisi238/LiuYisi238.github.io/_pages/about.md

 CV
 =====
 More details can be found in [CV](https://liuyisi238.github.io//cv/).
-Or you can download my [CV](LiuYisi238.github.io/files/CV.pdf) here.
+Or you can view my [CV](https://liuyisi238.github.io/files/CV.pdf) here.

 Publications
 ======